wosnxn123/cachy-kernel-debian/README.md

 Artifacts are always uploaded to the workflow run.

-If a maintainer manually runs the workflow against a tag ref, the workflow can also publish the generated `.deb` packages and `BUILD-MANIFEST.txt` as GitHub Release assets.
+To publish the generated `.deb` packages to GitHub Releases, run the workflow manually with `publish_release` enabled.
+You can either provide a `release_tag` or leave it blank and let the workflow generate one from the kernel variant, kernel version, and workflow run number.

+The release publisher uses the workflow `GITHUB_TOKEN`, so the repository must allow GitHub Actions to write repository contents.
+This workflow already declares `contents: write`.

 ## Installing Packages